robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/README.md

 ## UML
 UML files have been made to document the progress of the project.

-- [Initial UML](https://github.com/robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/blob/main/deliveries/UML/Initial_UML.png): basic _model_ implementation made during the first _design_ phase;
+- [Initial Model UML](https://github.com/robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/blob/main/deliveries/UML/Class%20Diagram/Initial_Model_UML.png): basic _model_ implementation made during the first _design_ phase;
+- General Overview UML(): basic and undetailed implementation of the whole project structure;
-- Final UML(): complete generated UML to capture the whole structure of the implementation.
+- Generated Final UML(): complete generated UML to capture the whole structure of the implementation.

 ## Communication Protocol
 The comunication protocol documentation has been redacted before the actual implementation and can be found [_here_](https://github.com/robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/blob/main/deliveries/UML/Sequence%20Diagram/Eriantys%20Protocol%20Documentation.md).